 - Geosearch (also known as location search)—Locate an address or point of interest and have the map zoom to that location.
 The result can be displayed on the map, but the result is not stored in any way for later use.
 Geosearch is available to anyone who accesses Map Viewer or a public app that includes a location search on a map.

 - Geocoding—Convert an address or place to an x,y coordinate and append the result to an existing record in a database.
 Mapping is not always involved, but placing the results on a map may be part of a workflow.
 Batch geocoding and reverse geocoding fall into this category.
-Only members of roles that have the geocoding privilege can access the Esri World Geocoding Service and any views of it.
+Only members of roles that have the geocoding privilege can access the ArcGIS World Geocoding Service and any views of it.

-If your organization wants to optimize search results for addresses and places of interest, members with privileges to create content can create a new view of Esri World Geocoding Service to search only for specific types of locations within an area of interest.
+If your organization wants to optimize search results for addresses and places of interest, members with privileges to create content can create a new view of ArcGIS World Geocoding Service to search only for specific types of locations within an area of interest.
 For example, you might create a locator view to limit search results to a particular country or area or to only return results that match a specific category such as street addresses or airports.
 Once you create a locator view, members of the default administrator role can configure the organization so it uses your locator view when members perform geosearches.

 In addition, if your organization needs to geocode addresses or places based on its own data, administrators can configure your organization to use its own locators running on an ArcGIS Server site, for geosearch, geocoding, or both.
 For example, an oil organization could add locators to search their oil wells, or a city could add a locator to find their fire hydrants.